Ethnic

 $875.00

-A traditional figure central and essential to Balinese culture and lore, Rangda is the widow demon-queen ruling an army of witches practicing black magic.
-Frightening and threatening, she has two upper fangs, two lower fangs now lost, scary teeth, jagged elements surrounding her head, large bulging eyes, open nostrils and is painted red symbolizing one easy to anger and threatening.
+Central to Balinese culture and lore, Rangda is the demon-queen ruling an army of witches practicing black magic.
+Frightening, she has two upper fangs and two lower fangs now lost, scary teeth, jagged elements around her head, bulging eyes and is red symbolizing someone angry and threatening.
 In very good condition considering its age and use, it has expected paint losses, scratches and a fine patina.
 Personally collected in the 1970s, she is mounted on a museum-quality metal stand.

 $395.00